About Me

 My passion is providing efficient and cost-effective solutions for complex problems via innovative algorithmic design and highly optimized implementations.
 I enjoy squeezing instructions in CPU cycles, designing algorithms tailored for specific hardware and be part of hardware software co-design processes.

-My experience ranges from low level network programming in the Linux kernel, to high-performance math programming using SIMD instructions, up to designing novel machine learning models.
-I wrote software to monitor very large scale distributed systems (20k+ nodes).
+My experience ranges from low level network programming in the Linux kernel, to high-performance programming using SIMD instructions and CUDA kernels, up to designing novel machine learning models optimized for low latency systems.
+I wrote software to monitor very large scale distributed systems (20k+ nodes) and cybersecurity solutions scaling to nation-wide deployments.

 Some achievements:

-• wrote the timeseries db powering many storage products of IBM (e.g., Storwize or IBM Sonas).
+• delivered the timeseries db powering many storage products of IBM (e.g., Storwize or IBM Sonas).

-• designed indexing algorithms that are patented and used in products (see Wikipedia page).
+• designed state-of-the-art indexing and compression algorithms (see Wikipedia page).

 • 20+ published papers in top conferences in Artificial Intelligence (ACL, IJCAI, EMNLP), databases (VLDB), networking (CCR, IMC).

-• worked on very large scale distributed systems products, such as IBM Sonas, or Endace's monitoring products.
+• implemented very large scale distributed systems products, such as IBM Sonas, or Endace's monitoring products.

-• contributed to open-source software including the Linux kernel, ntopng, libpcap and wireshark.
+• contributed to open-source software including PyTorch, the Linux kernel, ntopng, libpcap and wireshark.

 You can fetch my curriculum vitae.